JoeSz/Sticky-anything-without-cloning-it/README.md

 CHANGELOG
 ---------

+= 1.2.5 =
+* For better user experience, if we are close to the top, check more often.

 = 1.2.4 =
 * Set placeholder initial height to 0, because some inherited class may have a height definied.